NOTE: The following is how I do this particular Smoke. You can do it this way, or many other ways.

 So I cured these pieces of Pork Butt for 10 days in my Meat fridge, at 37°.

 Rinse all the pieces off, and soaked them in cold water for about 15 minutes to remove surface salt.

 I cut a slice from the middle of the Thickest piece, and checked the color inside to be sure it was cured to the center.

 Then I did a Fry-Test to make sure it wasn't too salty.
 It was perfect.

 So I rinsed the pieces all off again, and patted them dry with a lot of paper towels (Mrs Bear says I should buy a paper towel company!!)

-Then I sprinkled some CBP, Garlic Powder, and Onion Powder on each piece, and put the pieces on the Grill racks, without touching each other.
+Then (experimenting) I skipped sprinkling the CBP, Garlic Powder, and Onion Powder, and put the pieces on the Grill racks, without touching each other.

 Allow to cool to about 100˚ before wrapping in plastic wrap, and putting in fridge for R & R.

-Put in freezer for 2 hours before slicing makes the slicing work much better.
+Put in freezer for 3 to 4 hours before slicing makes the slicing work much better.

 That's all I can think of right now----Enjoy the Views!!